zs0302/Leary-lab-manual/README.md

 - You also need to sign the [Ortho Notebook Policy](https://github.com/zhengyes/lab-manual/blob/master/Files/DOS%20National%20Database%20Policy.pdf) and [DOS National Database Policy](https://github.com/zhengyes/lab-manual/blob/master/Files/Ortho%20Notebook%20Policy.docx) for the MOI and lab.
 - Be on time.
 Be on time for your meetings: respect that others have packed days and everyone’s time is valuable.

-## Dr Leary – Principal Investigator
+## Principal Investigator
-All of the [Lab member expectations and responsibilities](#everyone), plus you can expect her to:
+All of the [Lab member expectations and responsibilities](#everyone), plus you can expect Dr. Leary to:
 - Maintain a vision of where the lab is going
 - Provide the funding necessary to keep the lab going
 - Be available in person and via e-mail on a regular basis, including regular meetings to discuss your research (and anything else you’d like to discuss)